Due to the current uncertainty in relation to Covid-19 restrictions, this year's adult student section will no longer be going ahead.

 Data Protection and Safeguarding

-In order to safely and securely collect and process personal data, as well as safeguard and promote the welfare of students, the Jèrriais Teaching Service will collect, process and hold entry forms and video recordings of performances using Government of Jersey approved secure storage and video conferencing platform Microsoft Teams.
+In order to safely and securely collect and process personal data, as well as safeguard and promote the welfare of students, the Jèrriais Teaching Service will collect, process and hold entry forms and video recordings of performances using Government of Jersey approved secure storage.
 Videos will be destroyed immediately after the competition.
 Please see the Jèrriais Teaching Service Data Protection Policy, Privacy Statement and Safeguarding Policy for further details.

 For more information about the Jèrriais Section and to read the Jersey Eisteddfod Festival Rules and Privacy Statement please click here.